R3VAMP/Flappy-Birds/README.md

 # Flappy-Birds

-Made the Flappy Bird Game in Python.
+- Made the Flappy Bird Game in Python.
+- Added an executable file to run the game without python installed on your system
-Have Fun :)
+- Have Fun :)
 ## Requirements
 - Python 3
 - Pygame